com-chain/api/README.md

 ├── update.sh         - for filling the DB from Blckchain Logs

-├── webhook.py        - for sending whebhook
+├── webhook.py        - for sending whebhook (called from parser.py and ReSendFailedWebhook.py

 ├── ReSendFailedWebhook.py